DnAGreenberg/bjitcask/README.md

 ## Usage

-More usage information to come...
+bjitcask's public API can be found in the namespace `bjitcask`.

+- `bjitcask/open` creates or opens a bjitcask at the given location
+- `bjitcask/close` closes a bjitcask gracefully
+- `bjitcask/get` reads a value from the bjitcask
+- `bjitcask/put` writes a value to the bjitcask
+- `bjitcask/alter` allows for multi-key read, single-key write transactions
+- `bjitcask/delete` deletes the given key

+## Caveats

-Bjitcask can open a lot of files.
+bjitcask can open a lot of files.
 Maybe you need more file descriptors?
 Try:

 ```
 ulimit -n 10000
 ```

+## TODOs

+bjitcask currently doesn't release memory used to store keys when they're deleted.
+Also, keys should be stored in off-heap memory.

+Startup options, such as merging parameters and file size limits, are currently ignored.

 ## License